John Kerry 2004 presidential campaign

 The 2004 presidential campaign of John Kerry, the longtime U.S. senator from Massachusetts, began when he formed an exploratory committee on December 1, 2002.
 On September 2, 2003, he formally announced his candidacy for the Democratic nomination.
 After beating John Edwards, Howard Dean, Wesley Clark, and other candidates in the primaries, he became the Democratic nominee, challenging Republican incumbent George W. Bush in the general election.
 Kerry selected Edwards as his running mate.

 Kerry conceded defeat in a telephone call to Bush at around 11 a.m.
 EST (16:00 UTC) on the morning of November 3, 2004.
-Had Kerry won, he would have been the first incumbent senator since John F. Kennedy to have been elected president.
+Had Kerry won, he would have been the first incumbent senator since John F. Kennedy to be elected president and the second Catholic president after Kennedy.
 Edwards would have been the first vice president from North Carolina.
+Kerry also would have been the first president born in Colorado.
+Kerry was the most recent Democratic presidential nominee to lose both the electoral vote and the popular vote until Kamala Harris in 2024 against Republican Donald Trump.

 Edwards would run for president again in the 2008 Democratic primary, finishing third.
-That year's Democratic nominee, Barack Obama, became the first senator elected president since Kennedy.
-After Obama's reelection in 2012, he nominated Kerry as Secretary of State.
+That year's Democratic nominee, Barack Obama, became the third sitting senator elected president after Warren G. Harding and John F. Kennedy.
+Kerry would win for another term as a senator from Massachusetts in 2008 until he was nominated by Obama following his reelection in 2012 as Secretary of State.

 Political positions

 Economy and budget

-Kerry supported increasing the Balanced Budget Act.
-In 1999, Kerry voted for the North American Free Trade Agreement (NAFTA).
+Kerry supported enhancing the Balanced Budget Act.
+In 1993, Kerry voted for the North American Free Trade Agreement (NAFTA).
 Kerry supported eliminating tax incentives for companies that move operations overseas and making efforts to reduce outsourcing.

-Kerry was against cuts in Social Security benefits.
+Kerry was against funding cuts in Social Security benefits.
 He opposed privatizing Social Security accounts.